 .

-The family of Nathaniel Smith (1720-1791) and Elizabeth Duck (1723-1799) from Osmotherley, Yorkshire emigrated from Hull on the brigantine Albion with Thomas Perrot, Master.
+The family of Nathaniel Smith (1720-1791) and Elizabeth Duck (1723-1799) emigrated from Osmotherley, Yorkshire leaving Hull on the brigantine Albion with Thomas Perrot, Master.
 After a stop in Halifax, Nova Scotia, they arrived on 17 May 1774 in Fort Cumberland, NS where they joined a family member who had gone ahead.
 Wesleyan Methodists, they immigrated to Nova Scotia as a family including children, spouses, and two servants for a total of eleven in the party.

 “Nathaniel Smith: Stranger in a Strange Land”, a book based on the letters tells the family story over several generations.
 Few families have as vivid a picture of immigrant trials in a new land.
 The family letters are available as a PDF file.